erose1337/cef_parser/README.md

 Download [the .zip from github](https://github.com/erose1337/cef_parser/archive/master.zip) and run `sudo python setup.py install` (`sudo` not applicable on Windows)

 Installation via `pip` currently unavailable

+# Is there a standard for this file type?
+Why have I never heard of this before?

+No. It is a generalization of a file format I made while writing a different program, and I figured it might be generally useful.